lilydjwg/wait-online/README.md

 This service will be ordered before `network-online.target`, so your services needing Internet access will be started at the correct time.

+There is also a `wait-online-onresume.service` that you can enable for restarting `wait-online.service` after resuming from a sleep so that the `wait-online` command works well.

 ## Command line usage

 `check-online` will check if we are connected to the Internet and notify `wait-online`.
 This is the service script.